Vegetable Smoothie Recipes You'll Slurp 'Til the Last Drop

 Test Kitchen Tip: Since you’re peeling the apples before whipping up the smoothie, any color (we’re looking at you, Honeycrisps!) will do.

 We’re filing sweet potatoes under the “veggie” category since the starches are technically root vegetables.
 Once cooked and mashed, the vitamin-rich tubers make one of the best vegetables for smoothies.
 Cinnamon, vanilla, and dates give this meal-in-a-glass the flavors reminiscent of a dessert, while a couple of spoonfuls of coconut add a taste of the tropics.

 Pink Power Smoothies

 The “power” in this pretty-in-pink fruit and vegetable smoothie recipe comes in the form of strawberry Greek yogurt.
 Each 87-calorie serving has 5 grams of protein to fuel you until your next meal.
 Watermelon and strawberries do a masterful job at disguising any hint of cauliflower that kids might cower from.

 There's no wrong way to make a spinach smoothie—especially if you're following this slurp-worthy recipe.
 Besides the leafy greens, it's loaded with kiwi, peaches, and an avocado for creaminess.
 A squeeze of lime juice is the finishing touch to brighten the beachy flavors.

 Test Kitchen Tip: If you prefer, you can trade Swiss chard for the spinach.

 Energizing Mocha-Almond Smoothies

 This vegetable smoothie does double duty as both a meal and your morning coffee.
-Don't let the rutabaga and eggplant in this scare you—you won't even taste the veggies!
+Don't let the rutabaga and eggplant in this scare you—we promise you won't even taste the veggies!
 All you'll notice are the alluring flavors of chocolate, almond, and a hint of banana.